thu-ml/unidiffuser/README.md

 UniDiffuser employs a variation of transformer, called [U-ViT](https://github.com/baofff/U-ViT), which parameterizes the joint noise prediction network.
 Other components perform as encoders and decoders of different modalities, including a pretrained image autoencoder from [Stable Diffusion](https://github.com/CompVis/stable-diffusion), a pretrained [image ViT-B/32 CLIP encoder](https://github.com/openai/CLIP), a pretrained [text ViT-L CLIP encoder](https://huggingface.co/openai/clip-vit-large-patch14), and a [GPT-2](https://github.com/openai/gpt-2) text decoder finetuned by ourselves.

-We provide two versions of UniDiffuser, which can be downloaded from Hugging Face:
+We provide two versions of UniDiffuser, which contain U-ViT of 1B parameters and can run on a GPU with at least 10 GB memory.
+They can be downloaded from Hugging Face:
-- [UniDiffuser-v0](https://huggingface.co/thu-ml/unidiffuser-v0): This version is trained on [LAION-5B](https://laion.ai/), which contains noisy webdata of text-image pairs.
+- [UniDiffuser-v0](https://huggingface.co/thu-ml/unidiffuser-v0): This version is trained on [LAION-5B](https://laion.ai/) at 512x512 resolution, which contains noisy webdata of text-image pairs.
 - [UniDiffuser-v1](https://huggingface.co/thu-ml/unidiffuser-v1): This version is resumed from UniDiffuser-v0, and is further trained with a set of less noisy internal text-image pairs.
 It uses a flag as its input to distinguish webdata and internal data during training.

 Both links contain three files: